TABLE OF CONTENTS

-Os Coxae of Animals
+Anatomy of Os Coxae (Hip Bone) in Animals

 Os Coxae of Ox

-The pubis and ischium form the anterior and posterior parts respectively of the floor of the bony pelvis and enclose between them on each side, a large obturator foramen
+The pubis and ischium form the anterior and posterior parts, respectively, of the floor of the bony pelvis and enclose between them, on each side, a large obturator foramen.

-Ilium of ox
+Ilium

 The lateral or gluteal surface is directed dorso-laterally and backward.
 The inferior third of this surface presents rough lines for the origin of the gluteus profundus.
-This surface is traversed by the gluteal line running nearly parallel to the cotyloid edge from a little below the tuber coxae to become continuous with the ischiatic spine.
+This surface is traversed by the gluteal line, running nearly parallel to the cotyloid edge from a little below the tuber coxae to become continuous with the ischiatic spine.
 This surface serves for the origin of the gluteus medius.

-The cotyloid border leads to the acetabulum, little above and in front of which are two depressions (the lateral one is faint) for the origin of the rectus femoris.
+The cotyloid border leads to the acetabulum, a little above and in front of which are two depressions (the lateral one is faint) for the origin of the rectus femoris.

-The dorsal border or the crest of the ilium is concave thick and rough for the attachment of the muscles of the loin.
+The dorsal border, or the crest of the ilium, is concave, thick, and rough for the attachment of the muscles of the loin.

-The lateral angle or tuber coxae is large and prominent, wide in the middle and smaller at either end and serves for the attachment of the iliacus, obliquus abdominis internus, tensor fasciae latae, gluteus medius etc.
+The lateral angle, or tuber coxae, is large and prominent, wide in the middle and smaller at either end, and serves for the attachment of the iliacus, obliquus abdominis internus, tensor fasciae latae, gluteus medius, etc.

 The inferior or acetabular angle is thick and meets the other two parts at the acetabulum.

-Ischium of Ox
+Ischium

 The dorsal pelvic surface is slightly concave transversely and forms the posterior part of the pelvic floor.

-The ventral surface presents about its middle a rough ridge for the biceps femoris.
+The ventral surface presents, about its middle, a rough ridge for the biceps femoris.
 It is roughened for the origin of the adductor muscles of the thigh.
 The anterior border is concave and forms the posterior boundary of the obturator foramen.

 The antero-lateral angle joins the ilium and the pubis at the acetabulum.

-Pubis of ox
+Pubis

-The pubis bone of ox is the smallest of the three parts.
+The pubis bone of the ox is the smallest of the three parts.
 It is irregularly triangular and has two surfaces and three borders.

-The dorsal or pelvic surface forms the anterior part of the pelvic floor and the urinary bladder rests on it in life.
+The dorsal or pelvic surface forms the anterior part of the pelvic floor, and the urinary bladder rests on it in life.

 The ventral surface is rough for muscular attachment.

 The anterior border is thick.
-Laterally it bears the ilio-pectineal eminence and curves for the attachment of the pre-pubic tendon.
+Laterally, it bears the ilio-pectineal eminence and curves for the attachment of the prepubic tendon.

 The posterior border forms the anterior margin of the obturator foramen.